-D. AFFECTED WATER USERS Affected Water Users
+D. AFFECTED WATER USERS-Affected Water Users

-Stage 6 Water Rationing shall apply to all Water Users within the Monterey Peninsula Water Resource System unless specifically exempt by action of the Board of Directors.
+Stage 6 Water Rationing shall apply to all Water Distribution Systems, private Wells, or Water Users within the Monterey Peninsula Water Resource System unless specifically exempt by action of the Board of Directors or unless proof is provided to demonstrate a superior, unimpaired water right to exempt the Water Distribution System, private Well, or Water User from the Stage 6 rationing restrictions.
+Evidence of riparian water rights may be established by a Declaration under penalty of perjury, unless it is refuted by other proof.
 As necessary to ensure adequate water supplies, the Board of Directors may act within its discretion to authorize activation of Stage 6 Water Rationing within one or more Water Distribution Systems in the District.